eaton-lab/hack-the-planet/docs/sessions/session-26.md

 ## Icebreaker question

-- Do you have any lucky numbers and if so can you share them with us?
+- Do you practice any superstitions or if not are there any that you think are especially interesting?

 ## :material-book-variant: Learning objectives
 In this session we will learn about geospatial data analysis with python.
 By